friendly-bits/shell-scheduler/TIMEKEEPING.md

-# shell-scheduler — Time-keeping and Timeouts
+# shell-scheduler: Time-keeping and Timeouts

 How the scheduler measures time, the timeout mechanisms it implements, and how to perform reliable delays in callbacks.
 General library documentation lives in [REFERENCE.md](REFERENCE.md); if you're just getting started, read the [README](README.md) first.